wp-plugins/similarity/readme.txt

 1. This is a sample options page displayed in Wordpress 2.8

 == Changelog ==

+= 3.0 =
+* Formatting the strength for the auto-generated lists was always listed the strength value regardless of the setting.
+Thanks to Gerhard for alerting me to the problem.
+* For those who are curious about why I went to a new major version number for such a minor fix, the reason is that I really should have moved to a new major version number with the functionality added a few releases ago - so better late than never.

 = 2.13.1 =
 * New options make it possible to layout and style the php function generated lists (for sidebars) independent of the auto-generated list.